yarnpkg/berry/packages/gatsby/content/advanced/contributing.md

 yarn version check --interactive
 ```

 If it fails and you have no idea why, feel free to ping a maintainer and we'll do our best to help you.

+Note: If you modify a plugin included in the standard bundle, you should also bump `@yarnpkg/cli`.

 ## Writing documentation